 Your CV and your cover letter are the two most important elements of your job application.
 These two documents are your chance to stand out from the crowd.
 Apart from showcasing your capabilities and past experiences, you should remember to customize these documents to show how your skills are the perfect match for the job you are applying for.

-Make your CV a succes
+Make your CV a success

 Spending time reflecting on your strengths and competencies not only helps you to write your CV, it can also help you to identify ways to stand out against other candidates and feel more confident about yourself.
 Remember that an international perspective appeals to employers.

 Personal competencies tend to reflect the kind of person you are and the kind of mind you have.
-For example you might know yourself to be logical, well-organized, approachable, creative or communicative – or any combination of these characteristics.
+For example, you might know yourself to be logical, well-organized, approachable, creative or communicative – or any combination of these characteristics.

-Professional competencies are more about skills acquired through application in the work-place – for example the ability to conduct market research, analyse data, write specialist copy or do web-design.
+Professional competencies are more about skills acquired through application in the work-place – for example, the ability to conduct market research, analyse data, write specialist copy or do web-design.

 General competencies may have arisen from your upbringing/education/hobbies.
 Perhaps you speak many languages or have lived in several countries or have advanced IT skills?

 You only have one chance to make a good first impression.
 Your CV is often the first point of contact between you and your future colleagues.
 That makes it an extremely important document, and worth taking time to get right.
 It should be well-designed and easy to glance through.
 Employers won’t have much time to spend reading it.
+So watch the video below, pause, loop and take notes on how to stand out from the crowd with your CV!

 - Design and length: Structure and simplicity is important when you write your CV.
 It should be no longer than two sides of A4 pages.

-- Customisation: A CV should be useful for all your job applications.
+- Customisation: A CV should be useful for call your job applications.
 However, remember to customize your CV for each position you apply for.
 Perhaps the best way to do this is to insert a 'Personal Statement' or 'Elevator Pitch' near the beginning to grab attention quickly and show why you fit the job description.
 Such a statement will set you apart from other candidates and can be expanded upon in the cover letter.

 - Focus on achievements: In summary, the CV should include background, accomplishments, responsibilities, results.